srhariha/SpatioTemporalSEIR/doc/model.md

 ---
-title: The Mathematical Models Behind The Simulator
+title: The Mathematical Model Behind This Simulator
 ---

 The *covidsim.in* simulator combines two standard mathematical models -- the